josigar123/hydrophonic-detection/README.md

 conda env create -f environment.yml # Creates an environment named "python_htd_env" conda activate python_htd_env # Activates the environment
 ```
-> **Note:** On consecutive starts of the system, you may need to activate the environment again.
+> **💡 Note:** On consecutive starts of the system, you may need to activate the environment again.

 ### 🌐 Set up frontend
 From the project root move into: